skills/migrate-ado-repository/README.md

 - **Who is this for**: DevOps engineers, developers, and IT teams looking to migrate from Azure DevOps to GitHub
 - **What you'll learn**: How to set up migration tools, configure permissions, and migrate repositories using GitHub's official migration tools
-- **What you'll build**: A complete Azure DevOps to GitHub migration workflow with mock repository setup and the ado2gh CLI extension for migration
+- **What you'll build**: A complete Azure DevOps repository migration workflow with mock repository setup and the ado2gh CLI extension for migration
 - **Prerequisites**:

   - Basic knowledge of Git and version control